TheNoob1703/Noob_PowerToys/README.md

 v1.1 alpha:

-Fixed directory location, that was wrong
+Fixed directory location, that was wrong.
+Fix langiage translation on the ENG version.
+Fix the fixable things ;)